How to Spring Forward

 As your expert Sleeper Teachers®, we want to make this as smooth a transition as possible!
 From both the time change and sleep perspectives, so we happily present to you…

-We will break down the various methods (most often determined by age) with the schedule that we recommend for each.
-We have included an example scenario for each group because that will make it easier to follow!
+We will break down the different methods (determined by age) with the schedule that we recommend for each.

 Method 1: Do nothing for your spring forward